regoclint/prac/Notes.md

 Shallow copy - contains references to the copy from element Deep copy - New objects are created

-Fail-fast - fail earlier in the process.
-Iterator fails fast in case of concurrent modification Fail-safe - Iterator doesnt fail concurrent modification because they work on a copy.
+Fail-fast - fail earlier in the process. for loop fails fast in case of concurrent modification Fail-safe - Iterator doesnt fail concurrent modification because they work on a copy.
 Eg using just iterator or ConcurrentHashMap or CopyOnWriteArrayList
 Use iterator to remove elements while iterating over a list To Remove from list - break after removal or use iterator to avoid comod error